kyverno/website/content/en/policies/other/pod_lifetime_annotation/enforce_pod_duration.md

     policies.kyverno.io/subject: Pod
     policies.kyverno.io/description: >-
-      This validation is valuable when annotations are used to define durations, such as to ensure a pod lifetime annotation does not exceed some site specific max threshold.
+      This validation is valuable when annotations are used to define durations, such as to ensure a Pod lifetime annotation does not exceed some site specific max threshold.
       Pod lifetime annotation can be no greater than 8 hours.
 spec:
   background: false